Kong/docs.konghq.com/app/1.1.x/admin-api.md

 When adding a Plugin Configuration to a Service, every request made by a client to that Service will run said Plugin.
-If a Plugin needs to be tuned to different values for some specific Consumers, you can do so by specifying the `consumer_id` value:
+If a Plugin needs to be tuned to different values for some specific Consumers, you can do so by creating a separate plugin instance that specifies both the Service and the Consumer, through the `service` and `consumer` fields.

 Plugins can be both [tagged and filtered by tags](#tags).